CarlKCarlK/range-set-blaze/docs/bench_map.md

 The value for each clump is a random integer from 0 to 4.

-Where applicable, we also test ingesting range-integer pairs where each original clump is split randomly into five overlapping ranges.
-All five ranges have the same value.

 ### 'map_ingest_clumps_base' Results

 With no clumps, `RangeMapBlaze (integers)` is 6.6 times slower than `BTreeMap`.
 Somewhere around clump size 8, `RangeMapBlaze` becomes the best integer performer.
 As the average clump size goes past 100, `RangeMapBlaze` averages about 89 times faster than `HashSet` and `BTreeSet`, and roughly 35 times faster than `rangemap (integers)`.

 `RangeSetBlaze` batches integer keys with the same value by noticing when consecutive integers fit in a clump.
 This batching is not implemented in `rangemap` but could easily be added to it or any other range-based crate.

-### ingest_clumps_base' Conclusion
+### 'map_ingest_clumps_base' Conclusion

-Range-based methods such as `RangeMapBlaze` is a great choice for clumpy integer keys.
+Range-based methods such as `RangeMapBlaze` are a great choice for clumpy integer keys.

-*Lower is better*
 ![ingest_clumps_base](criterion/v4/map_ingest_clumps_base/report/lines.svg "ingest_clumps_base")

-## Benchmark #3: 'map_ingest_clumps_ranges': Measure `RangeMapBlaze` on increasingly clumpy ranges keys
+## Benchmark #3: 'map_ingest_clumps_ranges': Measure crates on increasingly clumpy ranges keys

 * **Measure**: range-integer pair intake speed
 * **Candidates**: `HashSet`, `BTreeSet`, `rangemap`, `RangeMapBlaze`